I wanted to

 to lose his faith.”
 (Luke 17:1,2; GOD’S WORD Translation) Yes, woe to

-anyone who causes someone to lose his faith, and succeeds in stumbling him out
+anyone who becomes a stumbling block by causing someone to lose his faith and

 We can be certain that Jehovah will not destroy his holy temple, made up of